KWPZ

-KWPZ (106.5 MHz) is a commercial FM radio station broadcasting a Contemporary Christian radio format, with an emphasis on praise and worship music.
+KWPZ (106.5 FM) is a commercial radio station broadcasting a Christian adult contemporary radio format, with an emphasis on praise and worship music.
 Some Christian talk and teaching shows are also heard and some programming is shared with sister station 105.3 KCMS in Seattle.
 Licensed to Lynden, Washington, United States, the station serves Northwest Washington and Southern British Columbia including Greater Vancouver, Victoria and the Fraser River Valley.
 The station is currently owned by Crista Ministries.
 BBM Canada lists the station in the Vancouver ratings.